bobbywlindsey/zenml/README.md

-# data-science
+# ZenML

 To test, run `pytest` from the root directory.

 This repo contains Python libraries to aid in data science and machine learning tasks.
 Currently porting over TensorFlow deep learning modules to PyTorch.

-To import the `helper` and `deeplearning` libraries along with other useful environmental objects, use the following:
+To import the `deeplearning` library along with other useful environmental objects, use the following:

 ```python
 from deeplearning.imports_and_configs import *